Frame Decompositions of Bounded Linear Operators in Hilbert Spaces with Applications in Tomography: Frame Decomposition

 which together with the Cauchy-Schwarz inequality and \eqref{eq_SVD_sigma} implies

 Now, since the set $\{f_k^n\}_{k \in \N}$ forms a frame over $Y_n$, it follows from \eqref{eq_frame_fk} that

 Hence, if the function $g_\alpha$ is chosen such that $g_\alpha(\mukj)$ remains bounded for $k \to \infty$, then the approximations $\xad$ depend continuously on the data $\yd$.
-In fact, we could retrace all steps of the standard convergence analysis of regularization methods for linear inverse problems \cite{Engl_Hanke_Neubauer_1996} to obtain convergence of $\xad$ to $\AD y$ under standard assumptions on $g_\alpha$. \end{remark} \begin{remark} For the numerical computation of the functions $\AD y$ one needs to be able to evaluate the dual frame functions $\ekt^m$.
+In fact, we could retrace all steps of the standard convergence analysis of regularization methods for linear inverse problems \cite{Engl_Hanke_Neubauer_1996} to obtain convergence of $\xad$ to $\AD y$ under standard assumptions on $g_\alpha$, thereby extending classic results from the SVD to the frame decomposition. \end{remark} \begin{remark} For the numerical computation of the functions $\AD y$ one needs to be able to evaluate the dual frame functions $\ekt^m$.
 In most cases, these functions cannot be computed analytically, but one may approximate them using the iterative approximation formula \eqref{eq_dual_N_approx}.
 Due to \eqref{eq_dual_approx_error} only a small number of iterations are necessary, if the frame bounds $B_1$ and $B_2$ are close to each other.
 Note that the functions $\ekt^m$ are independent of the actual right hand side $y$ of equation \eqref{Ax=y} and can thus be computed in advance.
 This is particularly useful if the problem has to be solved multiple times, since then the computed approximations of $\ekt$ can be stored and re-used.
 Additionally, it is possible that in some situations a frame decomposition might behave better than the SVD. \end{remark}